layoutBox/PinLayout/README.md

 * `left(of: UIView, aligned: VerticalAlignment)`
 `left(of: [UIView], aligned: HorizontalAlignment)`
 Position the view left of the specified view(s) and aligned it using the specified VerticalAlignment.
 One or many relative views can be specied.
-This method is similar to pinning one view’s anchor: topRight, rightCenter or bottomRight.
+This method is similar to pinning one view’s anchor: topRight, centerRight or bottomRight.

 * `right(of: UIView, aligned: VerticalAlignment)`
 `right(of: [UIView], aligned: HorizontalAlignment)`
 Position the view right of the specified view(s) and aligned it using the specified VerticalAlignment.
 One or many relative views can be specied.
-This method is similar to pinning one view’s anchor: topLeft, leftCenter or bottomLeft.
+This method is similar to pinning one view’s anchor: topLeft, centerLeft or bottomLeft.

+* `before(of: UIView, aligned: HorizontalAlignment)`*
+`before(of: [UIView], aligned: HorizontalAlignment)`*
+In LTR direction the view is positionned at the left of the specified view(s).
+In RTL direction the view is positionned at the right.
+One or many relative views can be specied.

+* `after(of: UIView, aligned: HorizontalAlignment)`*
+`after(of: [UIView], aligned: HorizontalAlignment)`*
+In LTR direction the view is positionned at the right of the specified view(s).
+In RTL direction the view is positionned at the left.
+One or many relative views can be specied.

 **How alignment is applied:**

 *  `HorizontalAlignment.left`: The view's left edge will be aligned to the left most relative view.
 *  `HorizontalAlignment.center`: The view's hCenter edge will be aligned with the average hCenter of all  relative views.
 *  `HorizontalAlignment.right`: The view's right edge will be aligned to the right most relative view.
+*  `HorizontalAlignment.start`*: In LTR direction the view's left edge will be aligned to the left most relative view.
+In RTL direction the view's right edge will be aligned to the right most relative view.
+*  `HorizontalAlignment.end`*: In LTR direction the view's right edge will be aligned to the right most relative view.
+In RTL direction the view's left edge will be aligned to the right most relative view.
 *  `VerticalAlignment.top`: The view's top edge will be aligned to the top most relative view.
 *  `VerticalAlignment.center`: The view's vCenter edge will be aligned with the average vCenter of all  relative views.
 *  `VerticalAlignment.bottom`: The view's bottom edge will be aligned to the bottom most relative view.

 :pushpin: **Multiple relative views**: If for example a call to `below(of: [...], aligned:) specify multiple relative views, the view will be layouted below *ALL* these views.
 The alignment will be applied using all relative view

-:pushpin: These methods **set the position of a view's anchor**: topLeft, topCenter, topRight, leftCenter, ....
+:pushpin: These methods **set the position of a view's anchor**: topLeft, topCenter, topRight, centerLeft, ....
 For example `below(of ..., aligned: .right)` set the view's topRight anchor, `right(of ..., aligned: .center) set the view's centerLeft anchor, ...

 :pushpin: These methods **set the position of a view's edge**: top, left, bottom or right.
 For example `below(of ...)` set the view's top edge, `right(of ...) set the view's left edge, ...